Apress/design-patterns-c-sharp/errata.md

 **Chapter 20 State Pattern**
 On **page 274** [Unwanted comment]:
-Please ignorethe comment line below or update it as:
+Please ignore the comment line below or update it as:
 //Initially we'll start from Off state **in this implementation**